Taah1000/alx-system_engineering-devops/0x00-shell_basics/README.md

-display content list of your current directory
+changes the current directory to the uer's home directory